yjh0502/comic/README.md

  - `Xlib` for X11
  - `libjpeg` or `libjpeg-turbo` to decode jpeg images
- - `libarchive` to read archived images
+ - (optional) `libarchive` to read archived images

 Use `make` to compile, `make install` to install.
 Please refer `config.mk` to tune compile options.
+Use `make ARCHIVE_SUPPORT=1` if you have libarchive and want to read archived images.

 # Run